Conditional Logic, Calculator, and Variable Mentions

 Conditional logic and calculator features enable you to create dynamic forms that respond to user input in real-time.
 This guide will walk you through how to use these powerful features to build interactive forms and calculators

-Click on calculator icon in the toolbar which open a dialog box.
-There you’ll see two tabs : Variables and Conditional Logic.
+icon in the editor header which open a sidebar.
+There you’ll see two tabs : Form Settings, Variables and Conditional Logic

 Variables are like containers that can store information.
 They're useful for: